smolinari/quasar-docker/README.md

 If you don't have a project already built, you can also do `quasar init <your_project_folder_name>` and start a new project.

 ## Some caveats.
- - The webpack hotreload is now running only with polling.
+ - The webpack hot reload is now running only with polling.
  - The automatic opening of the browser won't work.
 You have to enter the dev server URL http://localhost:8080.

 ### That's it!